elephantscale/es-training-new/machine-learning/slides/Decision-Trees-Generic.md

 ## Gini Index Example

- * Here we have a classifier : class-1  and class-2
+ * Here we have a classifier: class-1  and class-2

- * P1 : proportion of class-1
+ * P1: proportion of class-1

- * P2 : proportion of class-2
+ * P2: proportion of class-2

  * Calculating Gini index as follows